 One of the best things that a film director today can do for an actor is not be watching it on a monitor, not be watching it on a tv set, oftentimes in a whole other room than where the scene is taking place.
 We’re putting the camera right here, I’m right here, looking right at her, and here we go… Look at their eyes, see the environment around them.
 This is the creative part, you’re there, it’s back and forth.
 You’re part of the electric current that’s going on, said Quentin Tarantino.
 Just like it is in life, girls.
 Passion all over the place.

 Just like water is all over Venice.
-The underworld with its mystery and wonder makes the boat ride back to the airport feel like a new beginning instead of the end.
+The underworld, with its mystery and wonder, makes the boat ride back to the airport feel like a new beginning instead of the end.
+The stars are aligning, tchin-tchin!

-We all might’ve imagined entirely different scenarios, but what brought the four of us together was, I believe, a common vision.
+Each one of us might’ve imagined entirely different scenarios, but what brought the four of us together was, I believe, a common vision.
 The flow, word for word!
-Plus, we hadn’t had a family vacation like this one in a while – a year, hm.
-It was in Andorra, in the year 2000, on our road trip to the South of France and a detour to Barcelona, because hey, in the car with mom, Radu and dad driving through the morning streets of Andorra la Vella, that I first listened to Baz Luhrmann’s Sunscreen, after all.
+Plus, we hadn’t had a family vacation like this one in a while – a year, hm… It was in Andorra, in the year 2000, on our road trip to the South of France and a detour to Barcelona, because hey, in the car, with mom, Radu and dad driving, through the morning streets of Andorra la Vella, that I first listened to Baz Luhrmann’s Sunscreen, after all.
 So, you never know when the miracle strikes.
-If you took the Albert Einstein way and see everything is a miracle, you know what I’m talking about, miracles are all around all the time.
+If you took the Albert Einstein way and see everything is a miracle, you know what I’m talking about.
+Miracles are all around, all the time.
 The other option is as if nothing is a miracle.
 Are you falling off your chair, too?
 Your choice.
 Your laugh.